Abhitej-v/Object-Oriented-Design-Case-Studies/Splitwise/README.md

 Gdrive Link for the video: https://drive.google.com/file/d/1-MMQSV_JqTySG0EHu9zgOmkl89suA8YF/view?usp=sharing

-Note: The design pattern I used is strategy design pattern.
+Note: The design pattern I mentioned in the video is strategy design pattern.
 At run time depending upon the input the split bill logic varies.
-So due to that reasoning I stated it as strategy design pattern but it also very similar to factory design pattern as well.
+So due to that reasoning I stated it as strategy design pattern but it more of a factory design pattern.
+Both are similar in many ways but as it involves creating objects at run time it would be definitely come under a factory design pattern.
 Objects are created like how they are created in simple factory pattern.
-Regardless of the object that's created the distributeExpense responsibility is delegated to that object.
+Regardless of the object that's being created the distributeExpense responsibility is delegated to that object.

 Console output download link: [console_output.pdf](https://github.com/Abhitej-v/Real-World-Object-Oriented-Projects/files/11646125/console_output.pdf)